vedprakashved-code/ML_assignment2/README.md

-# ML_assignment2
+# 02025aa05979 ML_assignment2 (BITS WILP)
-ML_assignment2 for 6 models and application
+ML assignment2 for 6 models and application
-# ❤️ ML Assignment 2 — Heart Disease Classification (BITS WILP)
+# ❤️ ML Assignment 2 — Heart Disease Classification

 This project implements an end‑to‑end Machine Learning workflow using the **Heart Disease UCI Dataset**.
 It includes model training, evaluation using six metrics, and deployment as an interactive **Streamlit web app**.